equinor/radix-cli/README.md

 make release VERSION=0.0.1 RELASE_NOTE="First release"
 ```

-To generate a local version for debugging purposes, it can be built using:
+To generate a local version for debugging purposes, it can be built (for Mac) using:

 ```
-CGO_ENABLED=0 GOOS=darwin go build -ldflags "-s -w" -a -installsuffix cgo -o ./rx
+GO111MODULE=on CGO_ENABLED=0 GOOS=darwin go build -ldflags "-s -w" -a -installsuffix cgo -o ./rx
 ```

 ### Security